Assessment vs. Benchmarking

 - How well does the student respond to oral questions on his or her research?
 To oral questions on related issues in the discipline?

-- How adroitly does the student think on his/her feet?
+- How adroitly does the student think on their feet?